w3c/wai-arrm/content/visual-designer.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:".

-title: "User Experience (UX) Designer Responsibilities Mapping"
+title: "Visual Designer Responsibilities Mapping"
+title_html: "Visual Designer <br><span style='font-size:75%'>Responsibilities Mapping</span>"
-nav_title: "UX Designer"
+nav_title: "Visual Designer"

 doc-note-type: draft
 doc-note-message-md: This is an in-progress draft.
 We welcome comments via GitHub or email from the [links below](#helpimprove).